BernardoMesa/BernardoMesa.github.io/_posts/2017-9-22-DoesFitbitWork.md

 Since previously, forests with depth higher than 15 seemed to be prone to overfitting, I set up the grid depth to try the values: 5, 10, 15, and 30 just in case.
 Also given that we had no guidance on the learning rate I decided to try the default rate of 0.1 and double that amount.
 For the number of estimators, I decided to try few stages: 10, 15, and 20 given that the GBC is very time consuming to train.

 Now...
 I will update this post with the results of the grid search and possible next steps when it finishes running.
-I killed my AWS instance and had to run this grid search on my laptop.
+I inadvertently killed my AWS instance and had to run this grid search on my laptop.

 Stay tuned!